MSc in Health Entrepreneurship

 Partners Involved

 This program is run by Kwame Nkrumah University of Science and Technology, in partnership with the University of Toronto.
-It is open to all students and alumni of the Africa Higher Education Health Collaborative Institutions and their affiliated partners.
+It is open to all students and alumni of the Africa Health Collaborative Institutions and their affiliated partners.

 H2i is a commercial accelerator that educates, enables, partners, and facilitates early-stage entrepreneurs in the commercialization of health matters.